-GRC is the abbreviation for Governance, Risk and Compliance.
-It’s a system that ensures that organizations enforce governance, implement risk management strategies, and ensure regulatory compliance.
+GRC is the abbreviation for Governance, Risk, and Compliance.
+It’s a system that enables organizations to:

 At its core, GRC is a way of ensuring organizations achieve principled performance.
 What this looks like in its different forms will be discussed later in the piece.
 For now, let’s go into more detail on the pillars or components of GRC.